bits-of-rust/episode-003/README.md

 ## Script
 Having setup our [Rust][rust-lang] environment, it is time we explore the language.

-As a starting point I let `cargo` create a new project.
+I have used `cargo` to create a new project.
 Lets run it to see we are in a working system.
 I setup the editor to execute `cargo run` on `Command-B`.
 We can see the output below.

 The `println!` [macro][macro] has a trick up its sleave.
 Change the expression to